 A survey of environmental and energy-related problems.
 Topics include air, soil, and water pollution, energy and other resources, solid wastes and recycling, and toxic chemicals.
-Weekly: 3 lectures and a 4-hour lab.
+Weekly: 3 lectures and one 4-hour lab.
 Not applicable towards a major in chemistry or biochemistry.
 Prerequisites: CHEM132; CHEM232 or CHEM200 strongly recommended.
-Offered Fall (odd years or as needed)
+Spring (odd years or as needed)